AlloyTools/alloytools.github.io/alloy6.md

 ## Complete model-checking

-As discussed just above, Alloy 6 now offers the possibility to perform *complete* model-checking, that is model-checking over all possible traces, without bounding them upfront.
+As discussed just above, Alloy 6 now offers the possibility to perform *complete* model-checking, that is model-checking over all possible traces, without bounding them upfront (as explained above, the time scope must be set to `1.. steps`).
 This is possible because the state space is finite thanks to scopes on signatures.
 Complete model-checking is theoretically guaranteed to terminate, but may fail due to lack of memory or may run for too long.
-To perform complete model-checking, the user must install a specific model-checker.
-Currently, NuSMV and nuXmv are supported (notice that they can also be used for bounded model checking).
+Currently, [NuSMV](https://nusmv.fbk.eu/) and [nuXmv](https://nuxmv.fbk.eu/) are supported (notice that they can also be used for bounded model checking): they must be installed by the user.

+## Decomposed analysis

+The `Options` menu also features an entry labelled `Decompose strategy` which allows the user to customize the way followed by the solver to explore traces by leveraging multiple CPU cores:

+* The `batch` strategy analyses a problem to be solved by feeding it to a solver.
+* The `parallel` strategy leverages (signature and field) dependencies in the model to split the problem to be solved into several smaller problems.
+These sub-problems are then fed *in parallel* to the solver.
+This approach can be very effective when a problem is expected to be satisfiable as an instance may be found faster than on the original problem.
+On the other hand, a problem that is expected to be unsatisfiable (e.g. a `check` expected to find no counterexample) may be solved in more time than with the `batch` strategy.
+* The `hybrid` strategy is like the `parallel`, except that a non-decomposed problem is also analyzed in parallel.

 ## Meaning of temporal connectives